leomccormack/convhull_3d/README.md

 # Convhull_3d

-A header only C implementation of the 3-D quickhull algorithm for building Convex Hulls.
+A header only C implementation of the 3-D Quickhull algorithm for building Convex Hulls.
 The implementation was designed to also work for challenging cases, such as spherical arrangements with nearly-uniformly distributed vertices, where it performs similarly to the MatLab 'convhull' function.
-The code is also C++ compiler safe.
+The code is also MSVC and C++ compiler safe.

 ![](images/sph_tdesigns.png)

 ## Getting Started

-To use this 3-D convexhull implementation in a '.c' or '.cpp' file , simply add the following:
+To use this 3-D Convex Hull implementation in a '.c' or '.cpp' file, simply add the following:

 ```c
 #define CONVHULL_3D_ENABLE